 - Typical Group:

 On weekdays, rise early to take advantage of the cooler morning hours and volunteer into the afternoon.
 While volunteer projects are determined by the town council in the spring based on the community’s requests at the time, past projects have included building an infirmary and making repairs to the primary school, helping to repave local roads, conducting town and beach clean ups, and completing small agricultural and environmental projects.
 Each year we help run an arts-based enrichment program for local grade school children.
 In addition to the group’s volunteer community service projects, students may select an independent project to explore some aspect of Dominican culture, or choose to pursue a particular project of interest.
 Learn to cook a favorite Dominican dish, practice Creole with a village elder, interview community members about the history of Dominica, create a photo portfolio of local scenes, or repair the soccer goals at the town field.
 Afternoons often include pick-up games of basketball, soccer, or cricket, swimming with local kids, or hiking through the island’s lush valleys.
-Participants in this volunteer program can expect to complete approximately 30 hours of community service work.
+Participants on this volunteer program can expect to complete between 50-70 hours of community service work.

 We make our home in a community building close to the center of the village, which our hosts kindly make available for our use.
 Accommodations are basic: we use sleeping bags and sleeping pads on the floor and have separate sleeping space for girls and boys.
 While there are simple showers and running water, both water and electricity are intermittent.
 Our home has kitchen facilities and we work with local women to prepare meals for the group.